kodaikawamura/kodaikawamura/index.md

 I am an undergraduate student at Tokyo University of Science in Japan, graduating in March 2025.

-**I am looking for a Ph.D. program to join.
+**I am looking for a Ph.D. program starting in Fall 2025.
 Please feel free to reach out via email if interested!**

 ## Research Interests